hollowstrawberry/crab-cogs/README.md

 ![demonstration](https://i.imgur.com/EDJybmH.png)

-## 🎶 AudioPlayer
+### 🎶 AudioPlayer

 Live audio player with queue/pause/play/skip/stop buttons for the audio cog.
-Stays at the bottom of the designated chat for as long as there are people listening and updates every 10 seconds.
+Stays at the bottom of the chat for as long as there are people listening, and updates every 10 seconds.

 ⚠️ Discord doesn't like when things update periodically without human input, even when it follows ratelimits, so use this at your own risk.
 It *should* be fine conceptually as it requires humans to be listening in voice chat, but you never know.